Themes

 Custom real-time theming

-Shiny 1.6 introduced setCurrentTheme() and getCurrentTheme() session methods for dynamically updating the Bootstrap theme after initial load.
+Shiny 1.6 introduced session$setCurrentTheme() and session$getCurrentTheme() session methods for dynamically updating the Bootstrap theme after initial load.
 These methods power bs_themer(), but they can also be used to implement custom real-time theming widgets like a dark mode switch.

 Learn more